From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Structure versus Parameter Learning

-Both structure learning and parameter learning are common in StarAI.
-The structure learning problem in StarA is an instance of learning by search~\cite{Mitchell82} and is closely connected to program synthesis.
-The existing techniques are typically extensions of techniques originating in Inductive logic programming (ILP) ~\cite{mugg:ilp94,luc:book}, concerned with learning deterministic logical theories, and Probabilistic graphical models (PGMs), concerned with learning Bayesian or Markov networks from data.
+Both structure and parameter learning are common in StarAI.
+Structure learning in StarA is an instance of learning by search~\cite{Mitchell82} and is closely connected to program synthesis.
+The existing techniques are typically extensions of techniques originating in inductive logic programming (ILP) ~\cite{mugg:ilp94,luc:book}, which learn deterministic logical theories, and probabilistic graphical models (PGMs), which learn Bayesian or Markov networks from data.
 Being an instance of learning by search, the central components of a learning framework are a space of valid structures and a search procedure.
-In the case of ILP, valid structures are logical theories; in case of Bayesian networks, valid structures are DAGs indicating the structure of a Bayesian network.
+In ILP, valid structures are logical theories; for Bayesian networks, valid structures are DAGs capturing their graph structure.
 The resulting search space is then traversed with generic search procedures.

-Being a combinatorial optimisation problem, StarAI learning techniques suffer from combinatorial explosion.
-That is especially the case with ILP techniques, in which an item in the search space is a program with several clauses, each clause containing a chain of predicates connected with variables.
-Therefore, it is necessary to somehow limit the search space to make learning tractable.
-The most common way to do so is to impose a \textit{language bias} -- a set of instructions on how to construct the search space, such that it is narrowed down to a subset of the space of all valid logical theories.
-Though language bias can make the problem more tractable, using it requires special care: too many restrictions might eliminate the target theory, while too few restrictions make the search space too large to traverse efficiently.
-Another often used strategy is to leverage the compositionality of logic programs: adding an additional clause to a program increases its coverage and does not affect the prediction of examples covered by the initial program.
+StarAI structure learning techniques suffer from a combinatorial explosion.
+That is especially the case with ILP techniques, in which the search space consists of programs containing several clauses.
+Therefore, it is necessary to limit the search space to make learning tractable.
+The most common way to do this is to impose a \textit{language bias} -- a set of instructions on how to construct the search space, such that it is narrowed down to a subset of the space of all logical theories.
+Though language bias can make the problem more tractable, it requires special care: too many restrictions might eliminate the target theory, while too few restrictions make the search space too large to traverse.
+Another strategy is to leverage the compositionality of logic programs: adding an additional clause to a program increases its coverage and does not affect the prediction of examples covered by the initial program.
 That is, we can learn a single clause at a time instead of simultaneously searching over theories containing multiple clauses.